mermaid-js/mermaid/docs/Setup.md

 using the default integration provided by mermaid.js.

-The core of this api is the [**render**][2] function which, given a graph definition as text, renders the graph/diagram and returns an svg element for the graph.
+The core of this api is the [**render**][2] function which, given a graph definition as text, renders the graph/diagram and returns an SVG element for the graph.

-It is is then up to the user of the API to make use of the svg, either insert it somewhere in the page or do something completely different.
+It is is then up to the user of the API to make use of the SVG, either insert it somewhere in the page or do something completely different.

 In addition to the render function, a number of behavioral configuration options are available.